Search

 As you can see there are several nutrients that work together to make homocysteine work properly.

 Those with MTHFR gene variants can also have trouble making this process work properly.
 But the obvious problem is that folate is needed to work with vitamin B12, B2, and zinc.
 People with MTHFR gene problems have also reduced the ability to convert folate making it much harder for this process to work properly.
+Genetic tests can help identify MTHFR gene variants, providing insights into potential medical conditions and guiding appropriate treatments.
 Further, those with MTHFR often have other nutritional problems that use up extra nutrients through over methylation, they run out of resources allowing homocysteine to build up putting themselves at higher risk of those diseases associated of high homocysteine.

 But it’s not all bad news for those with MTHFR gene disorders.
 So the right treatments for MTHFR can improve folate conversion to raise methyltransferase to then produce more MTHFR to convert more SAMe.